joonsikyang/dev-dots/Algorithm/performance_of_arrays_and_objects.md

 ### :: Index
 - Objectives
 - The Big O of Objects
-- When are Arrays Slow?
-- Big O of Array Methods
+- The Big O of Arrays

 <br />